aclemons/osgi-launcher/README.md

 * caffe.auto.install.<n> - Space-delimited list of bundle URLs to automatically install when Felix is started, where <n> is the start level into which the bundle will be installed (e.g., caffe.auto.install.2).
 * caffe.auto.start.<n> - Space-delimited list of bundle URLs to automatically install and start when Felix is started, where <n> is the start level into which the bundle will be installed (e.g., caffe.auto.start.2).

 For configuration your framework, consult its documentation.

 For felix, the documentation can be found [here](https://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-configuration-properties.html#framework-configuration-properties).
+For knopflerish, the documentation can be found [here](http://www.knopflerfish.org/releases/5.2.0/docs/bundledoc/framework/index.html).
+For equinox, the documentation can be found [here](http://help.eclipse.org/mars/topic/org.eclipse.platform.doc.isv/reference/misc/runtime-options.html?cp=2_1_5_0).

 ## WAR Deployments